hpointu/rts/README.md

 - [ ] Actions prerequisites (resource based and more)
 - [ ] move UI stuff to its own namespace
 - [X] Refacto Protocols to Multimethods
+- [ ] Use re-frame for more efficient UI